WestleyK/ssh-watcher/README.md

 ## What is ssh-watcher:

-simple backround shell script that watches for ssh login and logout. <br>
+simple background shell script that watches for ssh login and logout. <br>
 soon will also watch for failed login attemps. <br>

 <br>